borregaio/react-portfolio/README.md

     );
     ```

-- **Project details are stored in a JSON file and imported into your project.**
+- **Project details are stored in a JSON file and imported into the Project component.**

     ```javascript
         {